-Kemove 61 with Kailh Box Jades.
-This is a USB or Bluetooth, hot-swappable 60% keyboard.
+Royal Kludge 68 Pro with Kailh Box Jades.
+This is a USB or Bluetooth, hot-swappable 65% keyboard.
 I got this keyboard so I could use it with my tablet, phone, etc, and potentially swap out keyboards a bit if I got tired of one and also let me try out different switch types.
 I got lucky on my first set of switches, however.
 I love my Box Jades, but they are quite loud.
 Not office-friendly, but they are quieter than MX Blues or IBM M Keyboards so your mileage may vary.

 My other keyboards